 I am often out taking photos of the night sky.
 I would much rather be out watching the stars rather than watching the TV.

 My husband, Ian, often comes out with me and together we shoot photos of the stars, aurora or just lay on our back and look at the stars and satellites.
-I also go out with my "Aurora Buddy", Debbie Nolte.
 We have all been out hunting auroras now for years.

 My Aurora Australis hunting led me to a desire to see Aurora Borealis.
-So Ian and I planned a trip to Scandanavia in 2015 to capture the "northern lights".
+So Ian and I planned a trip to Scandinavia in 2015 to capture the "northern lights".

 Awards and Exhibitions